 This module teaches patients how to navigate social interactions successfully.
 The training focuses on expressing themselves effectively in relationships with others, either by being more assertive or a better listener.
 Patients learn skills to build healthy relationships with family, friends, and coworkers.
 They also learn to say no clearly when it’s necessary to establish boundaries.

-Along with the modules of DBT are different components.
-The components of DBT aid with emotional regulation and the facilitation of positive behavioral changes.
-These include skills training, individual psychotherapy, group therapy sessions, and optional phone coaching.
+Along with the modules of dialectical behavior therapy are different components.
+These components of DBT aid with emotional regulation and the facilitation of positive behavioral changes.

 Skills Training

-In individual psychotherapy sessions, therapists attempt to aid the patient in understanding their behaviors and thought processes.
-Most importantly, therapists assist patients in changing these harmful behavioral patterns and attributing them to productive avenues.
+In individual therapy sessions, therapists attempt to aid the patient in understanding their behaviors and thought processes.
+Most importantly, therapists assist patients in changing these maladaptive behaviors and attributing them to productive avenues.

 In group therapy sessions, patients learn skills that are similar to the ones they learn in individual psychotherapy settings.
-Patients who participate in DBT group therapy often meet weekly for group therapy sessions.
+Patients who participate in DBT group therapy often meet weekly for group therapy.
 During these sessions, patients receive support, empathy, and understanding to help them overcome substance abuse.

 Phone Coaching